 The bottom line is that you want to avoid trying to scale your influencer program until you're sure that you can maintain quality as the program grows.
 If you try to scale without the proper infrastructure in place, the quality of your efforts will start to suffer, which hurts both your brand and your ROI.
 For most growing consumer brands, this means a dedicated in-house role that is supported by agencies.

 6. BUDGET ENOUGH TO RUN AN INITIAL TEST CAMPAIGN

 Influencer marketing is like any other marketing strategy or channel.
 It takes time to get things dialed in, and you won't necessarily see amazing results right out of the gate.
-A month with less than stellar results doesn't indicate failure or mean that influencer marketing won't work for you.
+A month with less-than-stellar results doesn't indicate failure or mean that influencer marketing won't work for you.
 More than likely, it means that you're still getting everything properly calibrated.

-It usually takes around three months to begin testing and optimizing your influencer marketing efforts, and we typically recommend test budgets around $100,000.
+It usually takes around three months to begin testing and optimizing your influencer marketing efforts, and we typically recommend test budgets of around $100,000.

 We all love the test-and-learn strategy that's often associated with growth, but this can actually be a trap when it comes to influencer marketing.
-Like much of social advertising, you need to budget enough initially to calibrate the channel.
-If your initial budget is too low to prove out the value of partnering with influencers, you'll mistakenly assume that influencer marketing isn't right for you and miss out on the benefits it provides.
+Like much social advertising, you need to budget enough initially to calibrate the channel.
+If your initial budget is too low to prove the value of partnering with influencers, you'll mistakenly assume that influencer marketing isn't right for you and miss out on the benefits it provides.
 If you don't test at the right budget levels, you're pretty much guaranteeing a poor outcome and sealing your own fate.